ankanr/edvicer-test/README.md

 # Assignment for Edvicer Front End Developer Internship
+The repo belongs to @ankanr.

 This project was done using React.js only.

-To get a copy of the project run `git clone `
+To get a copy of the project run `git clone https://github.com/ankanr/edvicer-test.git` in code editor.

 ## Available Scripts